AEADataEditor/report-aea-data-editor-2023/README.md

   - requests-toolbelt==1.0.0

 Packages are installed by `global-libraries.R` or defined in `requirements.txt`, and are sourced in the Dockerfile.
 For manual installation, the following may work (not tested).
 It is strongly suggested to use environments if not using the container (see below).

+- if running on Linux, adjust the `repos` line in `global-libraries.R` to correspond to your Linux distribution.
+- if running on Windows or macOS, or running an unsupported-version of Linux, choose the line above that (currently commented out).
+For more details, see [https://packagemanager.posit.co/client/#/repos/cran/setup](https://packagemanager.posit.co/client/#/repos/cran/setup).

 ```
 R CMD BATCH global-libraries.R